ansible/ansible/docs/docsite/rst/network/user_guide/platform_enos.rst

 ENOS Platform Options
 ***************************************

 ENOS supports Enable Mode (Privilege Escalation).
-This page offers details on how to use Enable Mode on ENOS in Ansible 2.7.
+This page offers details on how to use Enable Mode on ENOS in Ansible.

 .. contents:: Topics